Duel Mode: 1v1 Competitive Sudoku

 The speed-versus-accuracy tradeoff is central to Duel strategy.
 Placing a correct digit quickly earns more points than placing it slowly, so there is a strong incentive to move fast.
 But incorrect placements waste time because you have to correct them, and that lost time means fewer total placements and lower scores.

-In practice, the optimal Duel strategy leans more toward speed than it does in Battle Royale.
-In Battle Royale, you can afford to play conservatively in early rounds because survival is the goal.
-In a Duel, there is no survival threshold — you either have more points than your opponent or you do not.
-This incentivizes aggressive play.
+In practice, the optimal Duel strategy leans hard toward speed.
+In a Tournament you can afford to play conservatively in early rounds because survival, not winning, is the goal.
+In a Duel there is no survival threshold; you either have more points than your opponent or you do not.
+That incentivizes aggressive play.

 That said, reckless speed is still punished.
 A player who rushes through cells and makes frequent errors will lose to a player who moves slightly slower but maintains near-perfect accuracy.
 The sweet spot is confident speed — moving quickly through cells you are sure about, and taking an extra half-second on cells that require more thought.